galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_FilterPlotandExplore_SeuratTools/tutorial.md

 ## Get Data onto Galaxy
 To start, let's get our dataset loaded into Galaxy.

-{% include _includes/cyoa-choices.html option1='EBI Data Retrieval' option2='Importing from a history' option3='Uploading from Zenodo' default='EBI-Data-Retrieval' text="There are multiple ways in which to collect the data for this tutorial.
+{% include _includes/cyoa-choices.html option1="EBI Data Retrieval" option2="Importing from a history" option3="Uploading from Zenodo" default="EBI-Data-Retrieval" text="There are multiple ways in which to collect the data for this tutorial.
 I find it easiest to do so via the EBI Data Retrieval." %}

 <div class='EBI-Data-Retrieval' markdown='1'>
 > <hands-on-title>EBI Data Retrieval</hands-on-title>